paulroseau/dotfiles/BACKLOG.md

     - predefined snippet templates:
       - https://github.com/rafamadriz/friendly-snippets/wiki

+- Install bash-language-server (not part of nixpgks, it is a typescript application)

 - Neovim plugins nice to have:
-  - [ ] Add mapping to scroll preview window in fzf-lua
+  - [X] Add mapping to scroll preview window in fzf-lua
   - [ ] https://github.com/alvarosevilla95/luatab.nvim/tree/master for nicer tabs, fork the repo since there is some Telescope specific shit and the plugin is a few lines long
   - [ ] nvim/dap debugger
-  - [ ] find or write a plugin that would display a floating window with the list of buffers as you cycle through them with <C-j>, <C-k> so you know what is coming next, but honestly fzf with buffers is pretty good for that already, see if you want to use https://github.com/stevearc/dressing.nvim for that -> see if you cannot just update fzf buffers so that it displays the list without the first buffer on top
+  - [/] find or write a plugin that would display a floating window with the list of buffers as you cycle through them with <C-j>, <C-k> so you know what is coming next, but honestly fzf with buffers is pretty good for that already, see if you want to use https://github.com/stevearc/dressing.nvim for that -> see if you cannot just update fzf buffers so that it displays the list without the first buffer on top
   - [ ] check https://github.com/rcarriga/nvim-notify for nicer notifications (in pop up windows)
-  - [ ] Install L3MON4D3/LuaSnip + nvim-cmp binding
+  - [X] Install L3MON4D3/LuaSnip + nvim-cmp binding
   - [X] https://github.com/hrsh7th/cmp-cmdline see if interesting (completion after `:` and `/`)
   - [ ] could be good to restrict Fzf ripgrep lines to just one type of files
   - [ ] adjust the nvim lua cmp plugin so it can autocomplete in cmd line even when not editing a vim or lua file (right now available uses the filetype)
-  - [ ] source a lua file (usage example: change the colorscheme option of onedark without needing to quit neovim and restart)
+  - [/] source a lua file (usage example: change the colorscheme option of onedark without needing to quit neovim and restart)
+    -> use :luafile
   - [ ] find a multiselect plugin so when you can search and replace without having to do * and the :s//blalba/, but direclty get the cursor everywhere
   - [ ] make your own script to increase and diminish foldlevel locally on the fold you are on.
 Strategy :
        1. select the containing fold of the cursor (invisibly or something)